atlassian-labs/atlaspack/packages/optimizers/inline-requires/README.md

 The minifier will remove the uninitialised variables, and it will also simplify the `(0, ...)` sequence expressions where possible.

-It is important to note, that Parcel will only execute the factory function once.
+It is important to note, that Atlaspack will only execute the factory function once.
 Subseqent calls to `require` will return the module as returned from the original factory.
 See the `require` code in `packages/packagers/js/src/helpers.js` for how this works.

 ## Caveats